telerik/kendo-ui-core/docs/intro/installation/what-you-need.md

 >
 > Do not use multiple custom combined scripts, as they will contain duplicate code.
 Instead, create one combined script file, which includes everything you need.

-### Use Grunt
+### Use Gulp

-If you use the Kendo UI Core package, you can build a custom distribution using the `grunt` build tool by following the instructions in [README](https://github.com/telerik/kendo-ui-core#building-only-what-you-need).
+If you use the Kendo UI Core package, you can build a custom distribution using the `gulp` build tool by following the instructions in [README](https://github.com/telerik/kendo-ui-core#building-only-what-you-need).

 Since Q3 2014, the necessary build scripts are shipped in the `src/` directory of the downloadable commercial bundles.
 To build a custom distribution from the shipped source, run the following shell commands.